Melito of Sardis: Peri Pascha

-Written during the second century AD, and only coming to light within the modern world due to the efforts of Campbell Bonner in 1940, some have argued that Peri Pascha (On the Passover) is not a homily, but is based on a haggadah, which is a retelling of the works of God at Passover.
+Written during the second century AD, and only coming to light within the modern world due to the efforts of Campbell Bonner in 1940, some have argued that Peri Pascha (On the Passover) is not a homily, but is a liturgy based on the haggadah, which is a retelling of the works of God at Passover.
 The Quartodeciman celebration mainly being a commemoration of Christ's passion and death, Melito stood by the belief that Christ died on the evening of the 14th, when the Passover meal was being prepared.
 F. L. Cross states that Melito's treatise on Pascha is “the most important addition to Patristic literature in the present century”.
 Aside from the liturgical function of the Peri Pascha, this early Christian document has traditionally been perceived as a somewhat reliable indicator concerning how early Christians felt toward Judaism in general.
 The Peri Pascha provides an accurate description of Christian feelings towards Jews at the time and their opinion of Judaism.
 The Jewish people are explicitly blamed for killing Christ.
-Melito does not blame Pontius Pilate for the crucifixion of Jesus Christ.
-The goal may not have been to incite anti-Semitic thoughts in Christians, and rather to bring light to what truly happened during the Passion of Jesus Christ, but it nonetheless helped to feed and establish the anti-Jewish tropes that persist to this day.
+Melito does not blame Pontius Pilate for the crucifixion of Jesus Christ, and his presentation helped to feed and establish the anti-Jewish tropes that persist to this day.
 Melito is widely remembered for his supersessionism, a belief that the Jewish people fail to fulfill the Old Covenant due to their lack of belief in Jesus Christ.
 However, he was not satisfied with dismissing Judaism as misguided, and compared Jewish practice to a first draft that, in the wake of Christianity, ought to be "destroyed" or "dissolved."
 He closes with the fervid accusation "you smashed the Lord to the ground, you were razed to the ground.
 And you lie dead, while he rose from the dead.
-His writings raise questions about the anti-semitic foundations of Christian theology that modern Christians still struggle to answer.